carry0987/Docker-Image/PHP/README.md

 3. PHP PDO, Bcmath, Mysqli extensions: These are respectively for database connection, big number computation, and MySQL related operations.

-4. Other extensions: Exif, Curl, Mbstring, Zip, Xml, Fileinfo, PCNTL, and OPcache.
+4. Other extensions: Exif, Curl, Mbstring, Zip, Xml, Fileinfo, PCNTL, Intl and OPcache.

 5. Redis extension: For scenarios that need to use the Redis key-value database.